Rate this page:

 You can view the level of access your Forge app has to an Atlassian user’s account by selecting Permissions in the left menu, or selecting the Permissions panel.

 The Permissions page lists the APIs included in your Forge app, where you have added at least one scope from that API to your app's manifest file.
+For the APIs and scopes to display on the Permissions page, you'll need to deploy your app to the production environment.
+See Environments and versions for more details.

 To see the individual scopes for an API, select View.